This picture is of a Missing Persons board which was made following Hurricane Katrina in 2005.

 Make sure you know the emergency procedures at your kids’ schools so you will know where they will be located and how to get in contact.

 4. Emergency Contact Info

 The days of memorizing telephone numbers are over.
-A study found that more than half of people don’t know their partner’s number, and only 35% of people knew their kids’ numbers!
+Most people don’t know their partner’s number and very few know their kids’ numbers!

 If your phone gets damaged or loses power during an emergency, how are you supposed to call your loved ones?

 It is incredibly important that you make a list of emergency contact info.
 This list must include:

 - Phone number for neighbors (you can call and ask them to check in on your family or find out if your home is still safe)